DineshBS44/Product-Supply-Chain/README.md

 - **web3** - To interact with the deployed smart contract either on Ganache or Rinkeby test network
 - **mocha & chai** - To test the smart contracts written in solidity
 - **lite-server** - To host the DApp on the server
+- **truffle-plugin-verify** - To verify the smart contract code on Etherscan using its API
+- **Etherscan** - View and keep track of transactions happening around a smart contract as well as view its code, read and write stuff to it
 - **Remix** - To compile, deploy and test smart contracts on the Javascript VM
 - **Metamask** - Ethereum wallet which is connected to the DApp
 - **Infura** - For getting the API endpoint to connect to the Etherem network without having to run a full node